sit-fyi/sit/README.md

 binary for Linux, OS X and Windows that typically works on the end-user's computer.
 SIT's medium of record is files.
 No external database is required.

+## What's Up?
+(Roadmap)

+SIT being a new project developed and maintained by a very small number of people, can at times be hard to assess in terms of the direction and ongoing work.

+For the time being, we'll be updating this section.

+---

+Currently, the most important thing being worked on (and it's getting close to completion) is the deprecation of "items" as a concept and introduction of the global, flat records namespace.
+This will further the initial transition from the original use of SIT as an issue tracker to a more generally applicable collaborative tracker as it will no longer impose this "item" concept onto end-user modules or applications.
+This also opens up the path to developing ecosystem tooling like a module manager (already in the works as well).

 ## Modules

 While bare SIT can track any kind of information (*it's all just files, after